Are There Disadvantages to a Man Being Uncircumcised?

 To prevent paraphimosis from occurring, men should practice gentle, daily stretching exercises that involve carefully pulling back the foreskin, and use corticosteroid creams.
 The worst-case scenario would call for full or partial circumcision.

-A common infection, balanitis affects 3 to 11 percent of men, especially those who are uncircumcised.
-Not paying attention to regular cleaning is a common reason balanitis develops.
+A common infection, balanitis affects 3 percent to 11 percent of guys, especially those who are uncircumcised.
+Not paying attention to regular cleaning is a common problem in the development of balanitis.
 Another common cause is if the foreskin gets cut or nicked and allows microbes a place to take hold.

 Some balanitis symptoms include: